hotei/colorlist/README-colorlist.md

 [Color-book.org][2] is a web site with many colors displayed and listed in both rgb and cmyk forms.

+There's a test file with examples to show usage.

 ### Take a Quick Look at the Exported Interface